"I assure you, it will go easier for Sodom than for you on the day of judgment." —Matthew 11:24

 We naturally tend to compare ourselves with others to make ourselves feel better or even superior.
 So, when the Lord compares us with some of the most wicked people ever and then says we are worse than they were, we tend to reject His words.

 Why is Jesus being so rough on us?
-It’s because He loves us (see Heb 12:6).
-He died on the cross to free us from our sin; so He does not want us to die in our sins (see Jn 8:21, 24), but to repent of them.
+It's because He loves us (see Heb 12:6).
+He died on the cross to free us from our sin; so He does not want us to die in our sins (see Jn 8:21, 24) but to repent of them.
 "Avoid this sin" (Jn 8:11).

 Could it be that the Lord is not speaking to someone else but to each one of us?
-Jesus is looking you right in the eye (Lk 22:61).
-Firmly, with love, He says: “Repent.”
+Jesus is looking at you right in the eye (Lk 22:61).
+Firmly, with love, He says: "Repent."
 Take His words to heart.
-Go to Confession today or, at the latest, this weekend.
-His words “are spirit and life” (Jn 6:63).
+Go to Confession today or, at the latest, tomorrow.
+His words "are spirit and life" (Jn 6:63).
 Repent.

 Prayer: Father, may I repent on a very deep level.